 The science of detoxification

 Back in my nutrition student days, circa 2000, I used to jest that it was all uptox-downtox, retox-detox.
 Primarily because I was still living in Melbourne and hanging with the nicest, if not the wildest people!
 Our late night antics seemed as though they went for days.
 A hangover from my former life as a publican desperately trying to understand the concept of balance that people speak of.
-As a hedonist, this paradigm was as foreign to me as my trip to Zanzibar, however over time, and eight years of Byron Bay life, I have found a piece of peace on the continuum that threads polarity.
+As a hedonist, this paradigm was as foreign to me as my trip to Zanzibar, however over time and eight years of Byron Bay life, I have found a piece of peace on the continuum that threads polarity.

-As February rolls away from the holidays in Australia and into routine, wonderful campaigns unfold including FebFast.
+As the new year rolls away from the holidays in Australia and into routine, wonderful campaigns unfold including FebFast.
 Recently, the benefits of abstinence came under scrutiny.
 In particular, the effects of eliminating alcohol for 28 days.
 Abstinence and fasting are prevalent in so many cultures, especially for the Islamic faith who fast over the ninth month in the Islamic calendar.
 Ramadan is a period of prayer, fasting, charity-giving and self-accountability for Muslims.

 Self-accountability.
 That’s my point.
 It is not about fashion plates or fasting to be thin, it’s about contemplation of habit.
 A month of self-awareness with a health focus is a good thing in my book.
 I have been doing this since 1994, spurred on by a barman at Gowings Grace Darling who bet that I could not give up alcohol for a month.
 The prize was two tickets to Massive Attack if I won.
 I did.
 Easily.
 And so began a kind of pilgrimage and here I paint you a proper picture of the biochemical science of your liver and tummy.
 Are you ready?
 Pour yourself a San Pell. and let’s go.